100ferhas/java-backend-country-assignment/README.md

 public class DatabaseForwarder implements Forwarder {
     @Override
     public void forward(Processor processor) {
-        List<RestCountryModel> data = processor.getData();
+        // get internal data from the processor List<RestCountryModel> data = processor.getData();

+        // or also if you need to get data as text processor.consumeNormalizedData(text -> {
+            // write your data where you need System.out.println(text);
+        });

         // implement your custom logic here
     }